edino/rpi4_fan_control/README.md

 To run this script as a system service, follow these steps:

 Ensure the script is executable: chmod +x /usr/local/bin/rpi4_fan_control.sh

 Create a systemd service unit file:

 Create a new unit file: sudo nano /etc/systemd/system/rpi4_fan_control.service

 Add the following content to the file (replace /usr/local/bin/rpi4_fan_control.sh with the actual path to your script):

-        ini

         [Unit]
         Description=Fan Control Service